 Denis Pisanello was the Waubeeka Camp Director and I was the Office CIT in the summer of 1982.
 Although the days in the office were long, Mr P. let me go to staff swim daily and make the assignments for staff to eat meals with the various units in their sites (this could have been a good opportunity to make some extra money but I was unaware of the power of this assignment at the time).
 One week, in a break from routine, I was sent to the camp’s Central Office in Buckskin to answer phones and operate the switchboard to provide 24/7 coverage.
 Once a day I was allowed to ring all the phones in camp, open all the lines together and listen to the resulting chaos.

-My days went from breakfast to 9:00 pm under the influence of Mr. P’s humor, occasional wrath, and method of "innovative" problem solving: On a day when part of the food sent from the commissary had been omitted from each patrol’s bin, Denis proposed the following solution: under his direction, I pressed the big red emergency siren button, summoning the entire camp to the parade field.
+My days went from breakfast to 9:00 pm under the influence of Mr. P’s humor, occasional wrath, and method of "innovative" problem solving: On a day when part of the food sent from the commissary had been omitted from each patrol’s bin, Denis proposed the following solution: under his direction, I pressed the big red emergency button, activating the siren summoning a member of each unit report to the parade field.
 When the runners arrived from each site we gave out the needed food.

 Sean O'Donnell and Chris “The Colonel” Simone were two other influential staff members at that time.
-They came looking for me one night when I was out of camp past the midnight curfew, got me back to camp and said nothing more about the incident.
+They came looking for me one night when I was out of camp past curfew, got me back to camp and said nothing more about the incident.
 Sean and Chris shared a coveted tent in the Waubeeka staff area.
-Their tent was a grand palace with various amenities including a balcony with a great view of Brant Lake.
-An additional tent platform salvaged from the dump extended out the back, covered with tarps and was a fine place to sit and view the scene.
+Their tent was a grand palace with various amenities including a balcony out the back with a great view of Brant Lake.
+An additional tent platform salvaged from the dump covered with tarps was a fine place to sit and view the scene.
 The view took a little imagination, but if you knew what to look for, especially at sunset, you could catch a glimpse of glimmering water.
-Tree growth since then now blocks the view of the lake.
+Tree growth since then blocks the view of the lake.